GoogleCloudPlatform/professional-services/tools/vm-migrator/Readme.md

 ### Move VMs across regions (recreate subnet)

-This one requires the `TARGET_REGION` where the subnet will be moved to (and VMs will be recreated in).
-Indicating the `TARGET_SUBNETWORK` will create the same subnet in the new region with the new name.
+This one requires the `TARGET_SUBNET` that indicates target host project, region and subnet name for the `clone_subnet` step.

 ```
 # standard